-24 International & Local Sports Events To Take Place In Dubai During The Weekend
+24 International & Local Sports Events to take place in Dubai during the Weekend

-(MENAFN- Dubai PR Network) 24 international & local sports events will take place in various locations of Dubai during the weekend, in collaboration with Dubai Sports Council and with distinctive participation of different classes of society from UAE & overseas; top of these events are: Dubai Muscle Show, Arabian Warriors Challenge, World congress of Sports medicine and the Plus 500 City Half Marathon.
+(MENAFN- Dubaisc) 24 international & local sports events will take place in various locations of Dubai during the weekend, in collaboration with Dubai Sports Council and with distinctive participation of different classes of society from UAE & overseas; top of these events are: Dubai Muscle Show, Arabian Warriors Challenge, World Congress of Sports Medicine and the Plus 500 City Half Marathon.

 The Arabian Warriors Obstacles Challenge, which is part of the series of the international obstacles challenge championships that launch from Dubai toward the globe, will take place on Saturday 26th Oct. at Dubai Islands of Nakheel Real Estate in Deira.
 The championship includes competition in various races, classified into several different categories in terms of track length and number of obstacles, comprising: the 50 km Al-Khayali Race, which contains more than 50 obstacles for age groups from 18 years old & above / the 20 km Legendary Race which includes 48 obstacles for ages of 16 years old & above / the 10 km Champion Race including 24 obstacles for age groups from 14 years old & above / the 5 km Warrior Race with 12 obstacles for participants aged 13 years and above / the 1.6 km Junior Warrior Race for children aged 5 to 12 years, including 10 obstacles.